reselbob/k8s-4-it-pros/day-2/day-2-review/README.md

 **About the Docker image**

-The Docker container image is on GitHub and is named `reselbob/secret-messenger:v1.0`.
+The Docker container image is on DockerHub and is named `reselbob/secret-messenger:v1.0`.

 The container images is a web server that emits a response with a secret message.
 The web server runs on `port 3001`.